Filed under: Environment

 Noise-related hearing loss is a tactical risk for individual warriors and unit effectiveness.
 Being able to hear well is crucial for effective communication and—perhaps more important—for survival.
 While the military has done extensive research and established standards regarding noise and noise exposure, there are a few things you can do to help minimize your risk of this occupational hazard.

 - Wear hearing protectors when firing weapons or traveling in noisy vehicles or aircraft.

-- Make sure that earplugs such as combat arms earplugs (CAE) fit properly to protect your hearing and still communicate effectively.
+- Make sure that earplugs such combat arms earplugs (CAE) fit properly to protect your hearing but still communicate effectively.

 - Replace lost or damaged hearing protectors as soon as possible.

 - Limit exposure to “annoying noise” during normal daily activities.
-Trying to ignore noise can increase heart rate and blood pressure, cause sleep difficulties, and lead other negative health consequences.
+Trying to ignore noise can increase your heart rate and blood pressure and cause sleep problems and other negative health effects.

 - Report any signs of hearing loss as soon as possible.

 Hearing loss, including tinnitus, has become an "invisible" injury and an accepted outcome of military service.
 Blast injuries from improvised explosive devices (IEDs), RPGs, and mortar rounds are the largest cause of hearing loss for forces in Iraq.
 Compensation payments for hearing loss as the primary disability increased 319% between 2001 and 2006.
 While there is currently no cure for tinnitus, there are treatments available.